hong223/trade-up/README.md

 - Team communication have been transitioned from Facebook to Slack where team have the opportunity to communicate with internal team members, client, tutor, and shadow team within one platform.

 <h3> 2.5 Development Approach </h3>
 - The development approach we adapt is agile methodology.
-We hold weekly sunday meetings consists of Scrum.
+We hold weekly Saturday meetings consists of Scrum.
 The time of our weekly Scrum meeting is from 2pm - 3pm every Saturday at the provided workspace by Trade Up.

 - Each team member answers 3 following questions:
  1. "What they have done?"